Wednesday, February 22, 2023

 The top fabric in neutral tones of green and blue is from my ALCHEMY remnants stash, handstitched inspired by the Kantha stitched fabric bits (seen laying side by side in the background) that Gae gifted me during our swap in 2022.

-ENJOYING (spiritual wellness): What I've learned through today's creative exploration, and mark-making, inspired by the Word (James 1:19) is that my spiritual wellness and creative growth require patience, sacrifice, and forgiveness.
+ENJOYING (spiritual wellness): What I've learned through today's creative exploration, and mark-making, inspired by the Word (James 1:19) is that my soul care and creative growth require patience, sacrifice, and forgiveness.
 I cannot achieve what I desire on my first attempt if I rush the process of becoming.
-I need to slow down and listen to my process of visual storytelling to make sure I'm placing everything accordingly.
-I did learn to not become upset with myself and not to lose my peace.
-Nothing will become of my creative process if I lash out at myself with words of disappointment.
-I need to surrender the idea of perfection and forgive myself when things don't result as desired.
-I also learned that beauty can come from the sacrifice of things once labeled as "the perfect stitched fabric".
-A friendly reminder that a seed must die in order for something to break through the soil, reaching toward sunlight.
-Sometimes the growth results in a beautiful flower, at other times it's a delicious fruit or vegetable.
+There are days when I need to slow down and listen to my soul process of creating art cloths.
+To make sure I'm mindful of my fingers and my breathing.
+That I not make this art discipline "work" but instead receive it as good news as I would receive any other medicine for my soul.
+I learn to not become upset with myself and not to lose my peace.
+Nothing will become of my creative process if I lash out at myself with words of disappointment and judgement.
+I learn to surrender the idea of perfection and forgive myself when things don't result as I desire them.
+I learn that beauty can come from the sacrifice of things once labeled as "the perfect stitched fabric".

 ~ Blessings, Sandra